doctrine/dbal/UPGRADE.md

 # Upgrade to 2.9

+## Deprecated `Configuration::getFilterSchemaAssetsExpression()`, `::setFilterSchemaAssetsExpression()` and `AbstractSchemaManager::getFilterSchemaAssetsExpression()`.

+Regular expression-based filters are hard to extend by combining together.
+Instead, you may use callback-based filers via `::getSchemaAssetsFilter()` and `::getSchemaAssetsFilter()`.
+Callbacks can use regular expressions internally.

 ## Deprecated `Doctrine\DBAL\Types\Type::getDefaultLength()`

 This method was never used by DBAL internally.
 It is now deprecated and will be removed in DBAL 3.0.